 Scholarships & Fellowships

 The School of Graduate Studies offers a variety of scholarships and fellowships.
 Applicants are invited to apply to all for which you are eligible.
-Interested candidates will also want to check with the faculty coordinator in you disciplines to see if there are other scholarships/fellowships available.
-Click here for a listing of the fellowships/scholarships offered through the School of Graduate Studies as well as a listing of some potential external fellowships.
+Interested candidates will also want to check with the faculty coordinator in your disciplines to see if there are other scholarships/fellowships available.
+Click on Fellowships/Assistantships or Scholarships for links to opportunities with the School of Graduate Studies.

 Contact the faculty coordinator in either your primary or co-discipline to inquire about assistantships.
 As part of the application information requested, the applicant is asked whether he/she wants or needs financial support.
 If the applicant requests financial support, that request will be communicated to the faculty of the disciplines that are chosen.